 The best sources of information are often sitting right next to you.
-Ask the high performers on your team what skills they can share with you — and what resources they tapped in order to learn their skills.
+Ask the high performers on your team what skills they can share with you — and what resources they tapped in order to develop those skills.
 Offer your availability to help them with tasks outside of your day-to-day so you can get hands-on experience with tools you might otherwise never use.

 Focus on learning activities that move the needle

-Once you have a good idea of the skill you want to learn, it’s time to go to work.
+Once you have a good idea of the skill you want to develop, it’s time to go to work.
 Above all, your skills development goal should be S.M.A.R.T.:

 Realistic: Learning an entire new framework or language in a few months may not be realistic.
 Start small and concrete, then move from there.

-Timely: Do you have the time to fit your skills development in without draining yourself?
+Timely: Do you have the time to fit your skill development in without draining yourself?
 If you can’t perform your day-to-day tasks while learning new skills, you probably need to rebalance.

 Once your goal meets those criteria, these three ideas will help you reach them: